 Objectives

-- To know about natural dye.
+- Learn about natural dyes.

 Apparatus